Adjudication and International Law

 So, in International Law, typically, adjudication does not evoke the idea of a specific judgment granting the possession of a thing to the claimant, in connection with the original “procedural formula” of adjudication in Roman Law.

-Academically, ADJUDICATION is employed to designate in general the international peaceful settlement of disputes involving not only the State-State disputes and State-individual disputes, but also the so-called “international commercial arbitration” between private persons.
-Hence, adjudication is a legal term common in both Public and Private International Law.
+Academically, adjudication is employed to designate in general the international peaceful settlement of disputes involving not only State-State disputes and State-individual disputes, but also the so-called “international commercial arbitration” between private persons or corporations.
+So, adjudication embodies judicial and arbitral dispute settlement forms, both on the ground of Public and Private International Law.